SyndicateProtocol/syndicate-appchains/synd-contracts/src/upgrade/UPGRADE_CHECKLIST.md

 - [ ] Version tracking updated if applicable

 ### Factory Integration (SyndicateSequencingChain)
-- [ ] New implementation added to `allowedImplementations` list
+- [ ] New implementation set in factory via `setSyndicateSequencingChainImplementation`
 - [ ] Factory admin approval for new implementation
 - [ ] Decision: Make new implementation the default?
-- [ ] Gas tracking compatibility verified

 ## Upgrade Process